The Dangers of Skin Lighteners: A Dark Story

 Other studies have shown that the ingredient can cause dermatitis, hyperpigmentation, skin rashes and allergies and black spots.

-As a result of these dangers, many cosmetic manufacturers opted to discontinue their hydroquinone lighteners, and some countries went so far as to ban hydroquinone from skin-whiteners.
-For example, hydroquinone is strictly regulated in many African and Asian countries, and its use is prohibited in the European Union (EU) and Japan.
+As a result of the dangers of skin lighteners with hydroquinone, many cosmetic manufacturers opted to discontinue their hydroquinone based skin lighteners totally.
+And some countries went so far as to ban hydroquinone from skin whiteners altogether.
+For example, this ingredient is strictly regulated in many African and Asian countries.
+Its use is also prohibited in the European Union (EU) and Japan.

 Something Even Worse